 - Skin biopsy – A pathologist may report markedly swollen skin, haemorrhage, inflammation and abscess formation.

 Cutaneous anthrax is treated with antibiotics.
 Treatment must be started straight away to reduce the chance of the anthrax spreading from the initial skin lesion.

-In some cases it is necessary to surgically scrape off the black eschar from the anthrax ulcer.
-It is essential that this is done with antibiotic cover as interfering with the wound could encourage spread of the bacteria.
+In some cases, it is necessary to surgically scrape off the black eschar from the anthrax ulcer.
+It is essential that this is done with antibiotic cover as interfering with the wound could encourage the spread of the bacteria.
 If the eventual scar is unsightly, a plastic surgeon may be able to improve its appearance later.

 A newer treatment for inhalational anthrax is the monoclonal antibody raxibacumab.
-It is used as part of a combination therapy with appropriate antibiotic agents.
+It is used as part of combination therapy with appropriate antibiotic agents.

 Can anthrax be prevented?

 Anthrax spores can survive for over 20 years in dry pasture and soil.
 Precautionary measures people can take include:

 - Wearing long sleeves and protective gloves if handling infected animals.

 - Isolating infected cattle and vaccinating herds against anthrax.